 d.
 Classification of financial instruments by fair value hierarchy:

-The financial instruments presented in the balance sheet at fair value are with similar characteristics using the following fair value hierarchy which is determined based on observable market data (valuation techniques which use inputs that are not based on observable market data).
+The financial instruments presented in the balance sheet at fair value are with similar characteristics using the following fair value hierarchy (level 3 - valuation techniques which use inputs that are not based on observable market data).